-Access codes for ALEKS are linked directly into your LoudCloud course.
+Access codes for ALEKS are linked directly into your Halo | Learn classroom.
 Assistance with registration and using ALEKS is outside of Technical Support's scope of service.
-We recommend contacting your instructor or accessing the ALEKS support page for user-specific issues.
+We recommend contacting your instructor or accessing the ALEKS Support page for user-specific issues.

 Eclipse is used in CST-105, CST-135, CST-341, CST-126, CST-236, and CST-256.

 Eclipse Oxygen is currently the only version of Eclipse that has been approved by GCU faculty.
 Other versions will need to be approved by your instructor.

 Ensure you have installed the Oracle JDK prior to installing Eclipse.

 Kali, as well as other types like Ubuntu, are open-source Linux distros that may be required for certain IT and Cybersecurity courses.
 For assistance with using Kali or any other type of Linux, contact your instructor or check the support page for the corresponding distro.

 Kurzweil is an assistive technology for reading, writing and studying.
 Some of the tools provided are text-to-speech, digital highlighters, sticky notes, graphic organizers and a talking spell checker.
 Kurzweil 3000 is located within your Student Portal in the Helpful Links app.
 For technical support related to using the program, see the Kurzweil support website.